MaaSTaaR/539kernel-book/Chapter 4: The Progenitor of 539kernel.md

 	gdt_base_address	: 	dd gdt

 ```
 As we have said before <!-- TODO: did we? -->, the label `gdt` is the GDT table of 539kernel, while the label `gdtr` is the content of the special register `GDTR` that should be loaded by the stater to make the processor use 539kernel's GDT, the structures of both GDT table and GDTR register have been examined in details in the previous chapter <!-- [REF] -->.
-As you can see, the GDT table of 539kernel contains `5` entries, the first one is known as *null entry* which is a requisite in x86 architecture, in any GDT table, the first entry should be the null entry that contains zeros.
+As you can see, the GDT table of 539kernel contains `5` entries, the first one is known as *null descriptor* which is a requisite in x86 architecture, in any GDT table, the first entry should be the null entry that contains zeros.
 The second and third entries represent the code segment and data segment of the kernel, while the fourth and the fifth entries represent the code segment and data segment of the user-space applications.
 The properties of each entries is shown in the table <!-- TODO --> and as you can see, based on the base address and limit of each segment, 539kernel employs the flat memory model.
 Because the values of GDT entries are set by bits level we need to combine these bits at least as a set of bytes (or larger as in our current code), by combining them into units that are larger than a bit the values will be unreadable for the human, as you can see, a mere look at the values of each entry cannot tells us directly what is the properties of each of these entries.
 I've written a simple script by using Python 3 that generates the proper values as double words by taking the required entries in GDT as JSON input.
 The following is the code of the script if you would like to generate a different GDT table than the one which is presented here. <!-- TODO --> And the JSON input of 539kernel's GDT table is <!-- TODO -->.

 The second label `gdtr` has the same structure of x86's register GDTR since we want to load the content of this label to the register directly.
 As you can see, the first part of `gdtr` is the size of the GDT table, we know that we have `5` entries in our GDT table and we already know from previous chapter <!-- [REF] --> that each entry in the GDT table has the size of `8` bytes.
 That means the total size of our GDT table is `5 * 8 = 40 bytes`.
 The second part of `gdtr` is the full memory address of the label `gdt`, which is, once again, 539kernel's GDT table.
 As you can see here, we didn't subtract the memory address of `start` from `gdt` memory address here, and that's because we need to load the full physical memory address of `gdt` into the GDTR table and not just its offset inside a given data segment, as we know, when the processor tries to reach the GDT table it doesn't consult any segment register ^[Otherwise it is going to be a paradox! to reach the GDT table you need to reach the GDT table first!], it assumes that the full physical memory address of GDT is stored in the register GDTR, and to get the full memory address of a label in NASM we need to just mention the name of that label.